 Tip: Outsource Your Items

 Sleepless nights.
 Endless feeding.
 Round the clock supervision.
 Taking care of your newborn can be overwhelming, on top of having to plan for your bub’s one month.
 Why not outsource to various reliable vendors?
-That way, you have less things to worry prior to and on the event day itself.
+That way, you have fewer things to worry prior to and on the event day itself.

 - 30 pieces of Blissful Red Eggs